Hosihikari/Document/docs/index.md

 layout: home

 title: 星光
-titleTemplate: BDS .NET plugin framework
+titleTemplate: .NET plugin framework for BDS

 hero:
   name: 星光
-  text: Make your server working with .NET
+  text: Make BDS more powerful with .NET
   tagline: Lightweight and flexible.
-Meet BDS .NET plugin framework you have always wanted.
+Meet the .NET plugin framework for BDS you have always wanted.
   actions:
     - theme: brand
       text: Get Started